online-ml/light-river/CONTRIBUTING.md

 - Using `with_capacity` on each `Vec` in `HST`, as well as the list of HSTs, we gain 1 second.
 We are now at **~5 seconds**.
 - We can't find a nice profiler.
 So for now we comment code and measure time.
 - Storing all attributes in a single array, instead of one array per tree, makes us reach **~3 seconds**.
-- We tried using rayon to parallelize over trees, but it didn't bring any improvements.
 - We removed the CSV logic from the benchmark, which brings us under **~2.5 second**.
+- Fixing some algorithmic issues actually brings us to **~5 seconds** :(
+- We tried using rayon to parallelize over trees, but it didn't bring any improvement whatsoever.
+Maybe we used it wrong, but we believe its because our loop is too cheap to be worth the overhead of spawning threads -- or whatever it is rayon does.
 - There is an opportunity to do the scoring and update logic in one fell swoop.
 This is because of the nature of online anomaly detection.
-This would bring us to **~0.7 seconds**.
+This would bring us to **~2.5 seconds**.
 We are not sure if this is a good design choice though, so we may revisit this later.